terrydthomas/kalman-filter/README.md

 # kalman-filter
 Python implementation of a kalman filter, with demo scripts in 2 and 3 dimensions.

-Also has automatic state transition matrix creation to handle 3 state dimensions (e.g. position, velocity, acceleration) .
+Also has automatic state transition matrix creation to handle 3 state dimensions (e.g. position, velocity, acceleration) or up to 3 spacial dimensions.

 To run: